OllieJones/sqlite-object-cache/README.md

 Sometimes [WP-CLI](https://wp-cli.org/) commands issued from a shell run with a different user from the web server.
 This plugin creates one or more object-cache files.
 An object-cache file may not be readable or writeable by the web server if it was created by the wp-cli user.
 Or the other way around.

 On Linux, you can run your WP-CLI shell commands like this:  `sudo -u www-data wp config list`  This ensures they run with the same user as the web server.
+Please notice that versions 1.6.4 and later of the plugin contains a fix to reduce the chance of this problem affecting you.

 ### Does this plugin work with sites hosted on Microsoft Windows OSs with the IIS web server?